prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/packages/pytest.md

 pip install pytest
 ````

+You can use this package from the command line or from within a script.
+The examples below depict usage from the command-line by invoking `pytest` from the software repository's root directory.

 ### Usage

 To setup these examples, create a new directory on your Desktop called `testing123` and navigate there from your command line, then create files called `my_script.py` and `my_test.py` and place inside the following contents, respectively: